timescale/docs/promscale/visualize-data/apm-experience.md

 Grafana dashboards that are published by the Promscale team to get the APM with traces.

-## Before you begin importing APM dashboards
+Before you begin importing APM dashboards:

 * Add these data sources in Grafana:
     * [Jaeger data source][promscale-as-jaeger].
     * [PostgreSQL data source][promscale-as-postgresql].